perrycate/tldr/posts/peak.md

     patterns and leverage long-term memory.
  * **Mental Representations**: Adaptations that occur in our brain to aid the brain in performing some task.
- * This is why, when we walk, we don't have to focus on extending and flexing our leg muscles.
+ * This is why, when we walk, we don't have to concentrate on extending and flexing our leg muscles.
     * We decide we want to walk somewhere, and our legs know what to do.
     * Our brain has stored the necessary sequence of movements in long-term memory, so we don't have to use up precious slots in short-term memory just to walk properly.
- * Types of mental representations vary greatly, and are a relatively new field of study.
+ * Mental representations are a relatively new field of study, and vary greatly between skills.
  * In general, they are what allow complicated tasks to become second nature to experts.

 #### Examples:
  * Chess grandmasters
+    * Tend to be very good at playing chess blindfolded without putting much practice into doing so.
     * Can remember the positions of most or all of the pieces on a chessboard after only a couple seconds of looking at the board, but if you put the pieces in a position that could not occur during a real chess game they are no better at remembering the positions than a novice.
-    * Tend to be very good at playing chess blindfolded without putting much practice into doing so.
  * Pro divers
     * Must have lots of control over their bodies in a short timespan, and they do it pretty much unconsciously (after lots of practicing).
     * Similar to how when we walk we don't have to think about which leg muscles to use.
- * Others
+ * Other examples
     * Memory competitors encode information (like long strings of digits) in "memory palaces"
     * Baseball players tend to not have much better eyesight or reflexes than